 Alexa Skill Blueprints is a free tool from Amazon that allows users to create their own custom Alexa skills without any coding needed, and one of the categories for skills is called Storyteller.
 With Storyteller, users can customize stories across different genres and add different sound effects, expressions, pauses, and blanks so that users can make a story their own.
 This is a fun way to bring children’s stories to life, as well as for helping with proofreading.

-Find music playlists for writing
+Finding ambient noise/background music for writing

 - How Amazon Alexa Can Help You Sleep